LostAndDead/Meta-Quest-Forensics-Documentation/docs/Analysis/artifacts/applications.md

     Only the `cache` directory contains files that can be opened and viewed.
 The other directories contain Unity asset files that require Unity to open.

-    These caches assets can be used to determine what worlds the user has visited and what assets they loaded.
-From my own analysis I was able to find assets from various worlds I had visited and assets from the Horizon app its self.
+    These cache assets can be used to determine what worlds the user has visited and what assets they loaded.
+From my own analysis, I was able to find assets from various worlds I had visited and assets from the Horizon app itself.

     ## Source: [Cloud](/extraction/cloud)